 “Finland can pave the way for the use of gypsum in agriculture in a larger scale to protect waters.
 This offers significant opportunities for the protection of the Baltic Sea.
-This would further contribute to gypsum being formally acknowledged as a means to improve the condition of the Baltic Sea in HELCOM’s updated plan of action and EU’s agricultural subsidies,” said Krista Mikkonen, the Finnish Minister of the Environment and Climate Change in the previously published press release.
+This would further contribute to gypsum being formally acknowledged as a means to improve the condition of the Baltic Sea in HELCOM’s updated plan of action and EU’s agricultural subsidies,” said Krista Mikkonen, the Finnish Minister of the Environment and Climate Change.

 The project was carried out by the John Nurminen Foundation, the Finnish Environment Institute, and the University of Helsinki.

 boost water protection in agriculture (Markku Ollikainen, University of Helsinki)Download